Douglas Nalette Sells 16,640 Shares of Intertape Polymer Group Inc. (TSE:ITP) Stock

-Intertape Polymer Group (TSE:ITP) last posted its quarterly earnings data on Wednesday, May 12th.
-The company reported C$0.61 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of C$0.46 by C$0.15.
-The firm had revenue of C$437.62 million during the quarter, compared to analyst estimates of C$395.50 million.
-As a group, equities research analysts anticipate that Intertape Polymer Group Inc. will post 1.9900001 earnings per share for the current fiscal year.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, June 30th.
+Investors of record on Wednesday, June 16th were issued a $0.193 dividend.
+This represents a $0.77 annualized dividend and a dividend yield of 2.64%.
+The ex-dividend date of this dividend was Tuesday, June 15th.
+This is an increase from Intertape Polymer Group’s previous quarterly dividend of $0.16.
+Intertape Polymer Group’s payout ratio is currently 38.20%.

-ITP has been the topic of a number of analyst reports.
-TD Securities raised their target price on Intertape Polymer Group from C$35.00 to C$38.00 and gave the company a “buy” rating in a research report on Thursday, May 20th.
-Cormark raised their target price on Intertape Polymer Group from C$38.00 to C$43.00 and gave the company a “na” rating in a research report on Friday, May 14th.
-Pi Financial raised their target price on Intertape Polymer Group from C$36.00 to C$39.00 and gave the company a “buy” rating in a research report on Thursday, May 13th.
-Scotiabank raised their target price on Intertape Polymer Group from C$38.00 to C$39.00 in a research report on Thursday, May 13th.
-Finally, National Bankshares raised their target price on Intertape Polymer Group from C$34.00 to C$38.50 and gave the company an “outperform” rating in a research report on Thursday, May 13th.
-Seven research analysts have rated the stock with a buy rating, The stock currently has an average rating of “Buy” and a consensus target price of C$38.67.
+ITP has been the topic of a number of recent research reports.
+Royal Bank of Canada boosted their price objective on Intertape Polymer Group from C$32.00 to C$36.00 and gave the stock an “outperform” rating in a research note on Thursday, May 13th.
+Cormark boosted their price objective on Intertape Polymer Group from C$38.00 to C$43.00 and gave the stock a “na” rating in a research note on Friday, May 14th.
+CIBC lifted their target price on Intertape Polymer Group to C$39.00 and gave the company an “outperform” rating in a research report on Friday.
+Scotiabank lifted their target price on Intertape Polymer Group from C$38.00 to C$39.00 in a research report on Thursday, May 13th.
+Finally, National Bank Financial lifted their target price on Intertape Polymer Group to C$38.50 and gave the company an “outperform” rating in a research report on Thursday, May 13th.
+Seven research analysts have rated the stock with a buy rating, Intertape Polymer Group currently has a consensus rating of “Buy” and an average target price of C$38.67.

 Intertape Polymer Group Inc, together with its subsidiaries, provides packaging and protective solutions for the industrial markets in North America, Europe, and internationally.
 The company offers pressure-sensitive and water-activated tapes; packaging equipment; industrial and performance specialty tapes, such as masking, duct, electrical, foil, process indicator, sheathing, sports, and reinforced filament tapes; protective packaging solutions, including inflatable systems, mailer products, bubble cushioning, paper void fills, thermal solutions, and protective foam roll stocks; stencil products; shrink films; stretch and lumber wraps; structure and geomembrane fabrics; non-manufactured flexible intermediate bulk containers; polyethylene and specialized polyolefin films; and engineered coated products for industrial and retail use.